AFFORDABLE HOUSING BENEFIT CONCERT PROPOSAL

 considerable amount of funding for constructing low-cost affordable housing for folks who desperately need it.

-Community and civic leaders, in conjunction with the ownership of LP Field, could join with prominent music artists who reside in the Nashville
+Community and civic leaders, in conjunction with the ownership of Nissan Stadium, could join with prominent music artists who reside in the Nashville

 area or who otherwise visit from time to time, to host a weekend benefit concert in the stadium, extending from a Friday through